 Bifold doors, also known as folding doors, are those where panels concertina together when they open.

-Bi-folding units can have doors that open inwards or outwards, and they can include a standard door at one end to use without having to fold the panels.
+Bi-folding units can have doors that open inwards or outwards, and they can include a standard door at one end to use without folding the panels.

 Bifold doors allow homeowners to flood interior spaces with natural light, making rooms feel much bigger, offering panoramic views and a smooth transition from inside to outside areas.